3

 – eaglei22

-Oct 16, 2018 at 13:12
+Commented Oct 16, 2018 at 13:12

 • Whatever makes sense to your business layer, and then to your UI layer.
 I've just dealt with something similar this morning - there is a constraint in my DB.
 If an exception is thrown when attempting to write to the DB in contradiction of the constraint, the business layer captures this.
 But then to the UI my 'business layer' relays the information as "you cannot add duplicate ABC if XYZ".
 How you deliver that depends on the architecture of your system.
-Oct 16, 2018 at 14:12
+Commented Oct 16, 2018 at 14:12

 2 Answers 2